theisegeberg/SnazzyNavigtaionView/README.md

 # SnazzyNavigationView

 Based on SwiftUI this view handles navigation between views in a simple and appeasing way.
 It does not build on top of the NavigationView but is pure SwiftUI magic.
+The pseudo navigation bars below are completely optional, you can implement navigation in any way you want to.

 ![Example](https://i.imgur.com/0UuDX4Z.gif)